bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 **curator**: Curator of the child bounty

-**beneficiary**: Beneficiary of the child bounty (The person who will be rewarded for completing the task included in child bounty)
+**beneficiary**: Beneficiary of the child bounty (The person who will be rewarded for completing the task included in the child bounty)

 ## Actions on child bounties